Sairamzz/Panoramic-Image-Stitching-Low-Contrast-Images/README.md

 This project implements a photomosaicing pipeline for low contrast images (Underwater Image dataser), where contrast enhancement and refined homography estimation are necessary for robust stitching.
 The workflow enhances image quality with CLAHE, extracts SIFT features, matches them using BFMatcher, refines homographies via optimization, and finally stitches all images into a seamless mosaic.

+## Acknowledgments

+This project was developed as part of coursework under the guidance of Prof. Hanumant Singh, Department of Electrical and Computer Engineering and Program Director of the Master of Science in Robotics program.

+The image dataset used for this project was provided by Prof. Hanumant Singh, and is credited to him.

 ## Functions Overview:

 1. ``` normalize_image(img) ```